Has disaster struck your house?

 MAKE A GAME PLAN

-Before you dive in and start cleaning your house like a madwoman, you will want to sit down and make a game plan and set some goals.
+Before you dive in and start cleaning your house like a madwoman with no direction, you will want to sit down and make a game plan and set some goals.
 It’s a lot harder to work towards something if you don’t know what it is you’re working towards, or what steps you’re taking to get there.
 The first step is to set a game plan that you can stick to.
-One that won’t take too long to achieve, but that will get the job done right the first time, so you don’t have to go back and correct yourself where you didn’t do a good enough job.
+You want a plan that won’t take too long to achieve but will get the job done right the first time, so you don’t have to go back and correct yourself where you didn’t do a good enough job.